Xiaowa Formation

 The Xiaowa Formation is a Carnian-age geological formation found in southern China.
 It is a sequence of limestone and marls from the Carnian stage of the Triassic.
 Its lower section was previously known as the Wayao Formation or Wayao Member of the Falang Formation (a nomenclature still used by some authors).
 In 2002, the Wayao Member was renamed and raised to the Xiaowa Formation to prevent confusion with an Eocene unit of the same name.
 Crinoids and marine reptiles are abundant in the Xiaowa Formation, forming a lagerstätte known as the Guanling biota.
 Ammonoids and conodonts found in the formation constrain its age to the early Carnian.
 Reptiles of the Guanling biota include ichthyosaurs, thalattosaurs, placodonts, and Odontochelys (an early relative of turtles).
-Sedimentary events within this formation have been tied to the Carnian Pluvial Event.
+Sedimentary events within this formation have been tied to the Carnian Pluvial Event, around 234 million years ago.

 Geology

 The Xiaowa Formation has three members.
 The lower member is relatively thin but is also very fossiliferous.
 It begins with thick-bedded grey biomicrite (fine-grained fossiliferous limestone) interbedded with greenish shale.
 Bivalves and crinoid fragments are the most common fossils in the biomicrite layers, which sometimes grade upwards to dark grey laminated marls.
 The lower section of the lower member represents a relatively well-oxygenated pelagic environment.
 The lower member then transitions to a section of darker and more clastic layers indicative of anoxic conditions and reduced reef activity.
 Most of the articulated crinoids and vertebrate fossils of the Guanling biota hail from a dark grey micrite at the base of the lower member's upper section.
 This is followed by dark grey marls and black shale rich in bivalves, ammonoids, and slightly radioactive clay minerals.
 The lower member concludes with a sequence of dark grey laminated marls incorporating conodont fossils and silty quartz grains.